 Gambas al ajillo

 Garlic prawns!
+Probably the most popular tapas in Lanzarote.
 These are served sizzling in a terracotta dish, with plenty of olive oil, stacks of garlic and at least one bird’s eye chilli to add some piquancy.
 Some places serve this with mushrooms as well as, or instead of the prawns. the dish then becomes “Con setas.”

 This literally means “old clothes,” but it’s really a Canarian stew that can be made from goat’s meat or beef, and usually includes chorizo and chick peas, cooked with plenty of smoked paprika.
 Always good, with very tender meat, but it really varies in flavour according to each place’s recipe.

-Very similar, but usually made with beef, and without the chick peas, adding carrots and a thicker gravy.
+Very similar, but usually made with beef, and without the chick peas, adding carrots, sometimes potatoes and a thicker gravy.

-This is goat’s cheese, flashed on a hot griddle until oozing, and is usually served with an interesting sweet marmalade.
+This is goat’s cheese, flashed on a hot griddle until oozing, and is usually served as a tapas with an interesting sweet marmalade.

 This dish is an import from the peninsular, and consists of deep fried small potatoes served with a spicy tomato sauce, and often also covered in mayonnaise.